RhodriDavidJohn/ahds-mini-project/code/README.md

 ### extract_data.sh
 This is a shell script to extract the data of interest from the PubMed article XML files in ../data/raw/article-data-{pmid}.xml
-The shell script uses the awk command to extract the values from the following XML tags:
+The shell script uses xmlstarlet to extract the values from the following XML tags:
   - PMID = \<PMID\>
   - Year = \<PubDate\>\<Year\>
   - Article Title = \<ArticleTitle\>